 Staying ahead of the game to deliver seamless brand experiences for your customers is crucial in today’s experience economy.
-We’ve explored the “why” on the blog before (see our article about the rise of the experience economy) and today we’ll dip our toe into the “how” by looking at the underlying foundation upon which all of your experiences, optimization and experimentation efforts will be built: data.
+Today we’ll dip our toe into the “how” by looking at the underlying foundation upon which all of your experiences, optimization and experimentation efforts will be built: data.

 Data is the technology that can power the experiences you build for your customers by first understanding what they want and how it’ll best serve your business to deliver this.
 It’s the special sauce that helps connect the dots between your interpretation of existing information and trends, and the outcomes that you hypothesize will address customer needs (and grow revenue).